bodowd/bodowd.github.io/_posts/2024-07-23-faster-exact-molecule-match-umbra.md

 #### Query 2:

-Using the standard algorithm, it takes ~12 seconds.
+Using the standard storage format and algorithm, it takes ~12 seconds.

 ```sql
 D select * from molecule where is_exact_match(mol,'CCC');